WHops/strong-seq/README.md

 ## Runtime

-The approx. runtime for running one Strand-Seq cell is around 30 minutes on 10 cores.
+The approx. runtime for fusing one Strand-Seq cell with a ca 15X-coverage ONT bam files is around 30 minutes on 10 cores.